 No matter how good your product, employees, or advertisements are, something will definitely go wrong.
 Employees must trust their leaders to avoid panic in the company when things go wrong.
 Employees must have a leader who gives them hope so that they can stay calm during setbacks in the company.
 Reassure them that they can overcome any problem once they are with you.

-Top 10 Quotes from Leaders Eat Last
+Top 10 Quotes from Leaders Eat Last and Chapter Summary

 1. “Nearly every system in the human body exists to help us survive and thrive.
 Thousands of years ago, other hominid species died off while we lived on . . . and on and on.”